 In the 17th C, Castile soap became controversial due to its Spanish Catholic ties.
 During the rein of Charles I, Spanish soap manufacturers purchased the monopoly of soap making; however, Protestant England did not approve of the monopoly of a Catholic manufacturer.

-Castile soap was originally made using Laurel (bay leaf) oil and lye (ash); however, as it spread through Europe where Laurel oil was unavailable, olive oil began being used.
+Castile soap was originally made using Laurel (bay leaf) oil and lye (ash); however, as it spread through Europe, olive oil replaced laurel oil due to availability.

 It is made by combining lye, also known as caustic soda which is the common name for sodium hydroxide (for hard soaps) or potassium hydroxide (for liquid soaps), plant-based oil, and water.

 Lye is highly soluble in water and produces caustic basic solutions.
-Lye is known for its cleaning abilities and is a common ingredient in oven cleaners and drain unclogging solutions due to its natural degreasing abilities!
+Known for its cleaning abilities, lye is a common ingredient in oven cleaners and drain unclogging solutions because it is a natural degreaser.

 When lye is mixed with fat or oil, soap is formed!
-Castile soap is made by combining lye with any type of vegetable or plant-based oil such as avocado, nut/seed, olive (most common), or hemp, among others.
+Similarly to the original recipe, modern day Castile soap is made by combining lye with any type of vegetable or plant-based oil such as avocado, nut/seed, olive (most common), or hemp, among others.